Nothing Is Ever Enough

 I think about Keynes predicting that by now we’d be working fifteen-hour weeks.
 He wasn’t wrong about the productivity.
 We got there.
 We blew past it.
 What he didn’t account for was that the system has no interest in letting people stop.
 Growth requires more.
 Profit requires more.
 And so we produce more, consume more, work more.
 Because the structure demands it, and we’ve forgotten how to ask whether we should.

 There’s no individual fix for this.
 The treadmill is structural, and individual choices, while they matter, don’t change the speed of the belt.
 What I can do is name it.
 The feeling that nothing is ever enough isn’t a personal deficiency.
-It’s a feature of a system that needs you to always want more, do more, be more.
+It’s a feature of a system that needs you to always want more.
 Recognising that doesn’t make the feeling go away.
 But it does change what you blame.
 And the treadmill has been slowed before — not by individuals optimising harder, but by people organising together and demanding that the gains be shared.
-The forty-hour week wasn’t a gift.
-It was fought for.
-That history matters, because it means the question isn’t whether things can change.
-It’s whether we decide they should.
+The forty-hour week wasn’t a gift; it was fought for.
+That history matters.
+It means change was never the thing in question — only whether enough of us decide it’s worth fighting for.